davidssmith/DCEMRI.jl/README.md

 ```
 julia> Pkg.clone("http://github.com/davidssmith/DCEMRI.jl")
 ```
 at the `julia>` prompt.
+This might take a minute, because the validation data must be downloaded, as well as a few supporting packages.
+If you get an error than `xcrun` is missing on Mac OS X, follow the instructions to installed the Developer Tools Command Line Tools, and then try again.

 (Optional) Finally, if you want to __DCEMRI.jl__ to create plots for you, you also need Python with [Matplotlib](http://matplotlib.org/) installed.
-Most machines probably already have a version of Python installed.
-It is a ubiquitous scripting language.
-To install Matplotlib on top of it, you can run `easy_install matplotlib`.
-If that doesn't work, you can try `pip install matplotlib`.
+Most machines probably already have a version of Python with Matplotlib installed.
-If neither works, see the Matplotlib [install FAQ](http://matplotlib.org/faq/installing_faq.html).
-If you don't have Python at all for some reason, you can grab the excellent [Anaconda distribution](https://store.continuum.io/cshop/anaconda/), which comes with Matplotlib pre-installed.
+If you don't have Python with Matplotlib, you can grab the excellent [Anaconda distribution](https://store.continuum.io/cshop/anaconda/), which comes with Matplotlib pre-installed.

 Now you're ready to roll!

 ## A Note about Units

 All units in the code are SI where possible.
 Sometimes, due to numerical accuracy issues, they have been converted internally.
 But all data should be supplied to the code in SI units.
 In particular, time should be in seconds, and relaxation rates in inverse seconds.
-Flip angles should be in degrees.
-The one exception to this in the output is that in the Tofts-Kety models Ktrans is in min^-1.
+The two exceptions to this rule are that flip angles should be in degrees and Ktrans is output in min^-1.

 ## Running the Code